 Eternal bliss with lush green forests and enrapturing wildlife

 The Nagarhole National Park is located in the Kodagu district of Karnataka.
 It is also known as the Rajiv Gandhi National Park.
-Its edges are flanked with the Kabini Lake and the Bandipur National Lake.
+Its edges are flanked by the Kabini Lake and Bandipur National Park.
 It is also an important part of the Nilgiri Biosphere Reserve.
-It was recognised as a wildlife sanctuary in 1955.
-It was only in 1999 when it was declared as a tiger reserve.
+It was recognised as a wildlife sanctuary in 1955, and in 1999 it was declared a tiger reserve.

-One can experience fantastic wildlife viewing in Nagarhole National Park, especially due to its virgin and indigenous lush green jungle population which is not disturbed by frequent tourist activity.
-Currently, this national park is also under consideration by UNESCO to include its name in the list of world heritage sites.
+One can experience fantastic wildlife viewing in Nagarhole National Park, especially due to its virgin and indigenous lush green forests, which remain undisturbed by excessive tourist activity.
+Currently, this national park is also under consideration by UNESCO to include its name in the list of World Heritage Sites.
 The name 'Nagarhole' means 'snakes' and 'streams.'
-History reveals that this park was initially the hunting reserve of the former rulers of Mysore, especially the Kings of the Wodeyar Dynasty.
+History reveals that this park was initially the hunting reserve of the former rulers of Mysore, especially the kings of the Wodeyar Dynasty.

 Following are the main tourist attractions of the Nagarhole National Park

-Flora: The flora of the Nagarhole National Park consists mainly of the moist deciduous trees.
-Rosewood and teak are found in abundant quantity.
-The eastern region has the growth of thorny wattle and Pala indigo.
-The reserve forests of Nalkeri, Hatgat and Arikeri are also park of the Nagarhole National Park.
-Few of the flowering plants found in the national park are Aknkole, Ala, Alale, Amte, Athi, Bevu, Bidru, Bilwara and others.
-One can also spot shrubs like tick clover and horse nettles in the national park.
+Flora: The flora of the Nagarhole National Park consists mainly of moist deciduous trees.
+Rosewood and teak grow abundantly.
+The eastern region has thorny wattle and pala indigo.
+The reserve forests of Nalkeri, Hatgat and Arikeri are also part of the Nagarhole National Park.
+Some of the flowering plants found in the park include Aknkole, Ala, Alale, Amte, Athi, Bevu, Bidru, Bilwara and others.
+Shrubs such as tick clover and horse nettles are also commonly seen.

 Excursions from the Nagarhole National Park

 Rameshwara Temple: It is located near the Lakshmana Tirtha River.
-This river is significant in the Hindu epic Ramayana.
-Religious followers from all over the region come over to celebrate the Maha Shivratri festival in this temple.
+This river holds significance in the Hindu epic Ramayana.
+Devotees from across the region visit this temple to celebrate the Maha Shivratri festival.

 Irupu Falls: These falls are located in the Kodagu district of Karnataka.
-It is also called as the Lakshamana Tirtha Falls.
-It is nestled within the Brahmagiri Mountain Range.
-The fresh water falls in this cascade from the height of 60 m.
+They are also known as the Lakshmana Tirtha Falls.
+The falls are nestled within the Brahmagiri Mountain Range.
+The freshwater cascades down from a height of 60 m.

-Kutta: This is a small town which is located quite near to the national park.
-The plantations of spcies, betels, bananas, nuts and coffee estates make this little town not less than a paradise.
+Kutta: This is a small town located very near the national park.
+The plantations of spices, betel leaves, bananas, nuts and coffee estates make this little town nothing short of a paradise.

 How to Reach:

-Air: The airport at Mysore is the nearest one to the Nagarhole National Park, located at a distance of 89 km.
+Air: The airport at Mysore is the nearest to Nagarhole National Park, located at a distance of 89 km.

-Road: Road connects the national park to the main cities of Karnataka.
-The main cities that are connected to the national park are Madikeri, Mysore and Bangaluru.
+Road: Roads connect the national park with major cities in Karnataka.
+The main cities connected to the park are Madikeri, Mysore and Bengaluru.